 The pen-pal tradition, where two school children living on different continents share their daily adventures, has become much less common than it once was.

 Traditional methods of communication, letters and brown paper parcels, are slow by comparison.
 They are rapidly becoming obsolete.
-However, traditional technologies have a tangible quality which cannot be replaced by an email.
+However, traditional technologies have a tangible quality that cannot be replaced by an email.

 If your school wishes to participate in the pen-pal project, please write to us at :